3ximus/robin-it/README.md

 Searches thetvdb.com and gathers TV show information

-*Usage*:

-- Follow example usage at the end of the api

 ##RobinIt API - User Information and Content (latest v1.3)##

 Stores user information such as following shows and movies (movies not added as of v1.3)